bz-lab/AUITestAgent/README.md

 Since AUITestAgent is the **first** to focus on natural language driven GUI function verification and there are no existing studies in this field, we constructed a verification method based on multi-turn dialogue using **GPT-4o as a baseline**.

 ## 📚 Citation
+If you find this work helpful to your research, please kindly consider citing our paper.

 ```bib
 @misc{hu2024auitestagent,
       title={AUITestAgent: Automatic Requirements Oriented GUI Function Testing},